xRahul/xRahul.github.io/_posts/2017-01-01-chalk-template-for-jekyll.markdown

 {% endhighlight %}

 {:.reveal}
-## Emoji support :star:
+## Emoji support

 {:.reveal}
-Emoji's can be used everywhere in :cat2: your markdown!
+Emoji's can be used everywhere in your markdown!

 {:.reveal}
 ## Quotes